Head Hung Low

 “Listen, love.
 I know you’re trying to make your dreams come true, and I’m here to support you however I can.
 But you can’t keep beating yourself up like this.
 You’ve got to cut yourself some slack.”

-“I know,” he muttered, his gaze landing on the family photo sitting on the edge of his desk.
+“I know,” he muttered, his gaze landing on the family photo sitting at the edge of his desk.
 “I just want to give you all a better life.
 And this is really the only way I know how to make that happen.”

 “Love… You’ve already given us more than we could ever ask for.
-You’ve given us a house, a car that’s paid off – two cars that’re paid off.
-We have food.
-Clean clothes.
-Beds.
-You’ve given us everything, love.
-And we’re proud of you no matter what.”
+We have a house, a car that’s paid off – two cars that’re paid off.
+We have food, clean clothes, beds.
+You’ve given us everything, love, and we’re proud of you no matter what.”

 Still locking eyes with the picture, he felt a single tear trickle down the side of his cheek.

-“I love you,” he whispered.
+“I love you, dear,” he whispered.

 “Yes, ma’am,” he said.
 “See you tonight.”

 Setting his phone back on the table, he wiped his eyes before turning his attention back to the computer screen.
 It was still blank.
-But then again, one could argue that’s how all good stories start out – a blank space just waiting to be filled.
+But then again, one could argue that’s how most good stories start out – a blank space just waiting to be filled.

 That’s when the idea hit him.